-The following is a brief history of our Club assembled by Gord Clark from newspaper clippings, minutes of meetings and financial statements.
 Most of the information was found in a box of material that included a briefcase belonging to Harry Armstrong.
 We hope you enjoy reading the material and while it is as accurate as possible much of the information is difficult to verify.
-If anyone has corrections or additional information please forward to Gord Smith for update.
+If anyone has corrections or additional information please forward to our manager for update.

 Amongst the numerous changes from today, the members owned their own rocks and that the Club maintained an insurance policy for the stones.
 We believe some of the stones are still at the Club, but despite some rumours to the contrary they are no longer in use.